mandeepsingh10/devops-vagrant-lab/Readme.md

 ---------------IMP-----------------

-View Lab_Setup.png file to check the lab configuration.
+Refer to Lab_Setup.png file to check the lab configuration.

 -------------How-To----------------